Charles Leclerc: Personal life

-Leclerc is trilingual: he is fluent in French, Italian, and English.
-Outside of motor racing, he is interested in architecture, music, and fashion.
-He chose 16 as his personal driver number in Formula One because the digits sum to his lucky number, seven, in addition to it also being his birth date—16 October; his first options, seven and 10, were taken by Kimi Räikkönen and Pierre Gasly, respectively.
-From 2019 to 2022, Leclerc was in a relationship with Monégasque architect and influencer Charlotte Siné, daughter of the then–director general of the Société des Bains de Mer de Monaco.
-Since 2023, he has been in a relationship with French influencer Alexandra Saint Mleux; they announced their engagement in November 2025.

 Leclerc served as a torchbearer for the Monégasque leg ahead of the 2024 Summer Olympics, alongside Alexandra Coletti, Xiaoxin Yang, Rudy Rinaldi, Prince Albert II, and Princess Charlene.
 That year, he purchased a million condominium in Miami.
+He owns several Ferrari cars, including custom versions of the SF90 XX, Daytona SP3, and Purosangue, as well as the 275 GTB, SF90 Stradale, 488 Pista, and 812 Competizione.
+He also took delivery of a US$20 million, 102 ft yacht from Riva at an exclusive ceremony with his wife in 2026.
 Whilst leading the World Drivers' Championship, he entered the Historic Grand Prix of Monaco in 2022, where he crashed a Ferrari 312B3—driven by Niki Lauda in —at La Rascasse following a brake failure.
-He owns several Ferrari cars, including custom versions of the SF90 XX, Daytona SP3, and Purosangue.
+He was awarded the Medal of Honour by the National Council of Monaco in 2020; the president of the National Council, Stéphane Valeri, stated it "could not have dreamed of a better recipient".
+Leclerc has been widely described as a national hero of Monaco, particularly following his victory at his home Grand Prix in 2024.
+(Note: Per several sources:)